change-hi/change-hi.github.io/morea/intro/experience-onboarding.md

 6. Click ‘Start Now’ and complete all required modules by by week 3 of the program.
 The modules are sequential and usually contain a quiz.

-7. Upon completion, please download your certificate and email to Maria Dumanlang at mduman@hawaii.edu.
+7. Upon completion, please download your certificate and email to Maria Dumanlang at EPSCOR-ADMIN@lists.hawaii.edu.

 ### 5. Title IX and Harassment